My-porfolio-org/my_portfolio_org.github.io/Portfolio/README.md

 - **HTML5**
 - **CSS3**
 - **Bootstrap 5**
-- **Font Awesome**

-## 📸 Screenshots
-_Add screenshots of your portfolio pages here._

 ## 🚀 How to Use
-1. Clone or download this repository.
+1. Clone, fork or  download this repository.
 2. Open `index.html` in your browser.
 3. Customize content, images, and styles in `css/style.css`.

 ## 🌐 Live Demo
-_You can host this project using GitHub Pages or Netlify._
+You can host this project using GitHub Pages